Annual Review of Pharmacology and Toxicology

 The Annual Review of Pharmacology and Toxicology is a peer-reviewed academic journal that publishes review articles about pharmacology and toxicology.
 It was first published in 1961 as the Annual Review of Pharmacology, changing its name in 1976 to the present title.
-As of 2022, it has an impact factor of 16.459.
+As of 2023, Annual Review of Pharmacology and Toxicology is being published as open access, under the Subscribe to Open model.
+As of 2025, Journal Citation Reports lists the journal's 2024 impact factor as 13.1, ranking it second of 106 journal titles in the category "Toxicology" and eighth of 352 titles in the category "Pharmacology & Pharmacy".

 History

 The Annual Review of Pharmacology was first published in 1961.
 Its founding editor was Windsor C. Cutting, who was also the founding editor of the Annual Review of Medicine in 1950.
 Its initial editorial committee overlapped with that of Pharmacological Reviews so that the two journals would not duplicate each other's efforts.
 In 1976 its name was changed to its current version, the Annual Review of Pharmacology and Toxicology.

 It defines its scope as covering various aspects of pharmacology and toxicology, including biochemical receptors, transporters, enzymes, drug development, the immune system, central and autonomic nervous systems, gastrointestinal system, cardiovascular system, endocrine system, and respiratory system.
-As of 2022, Journal Citation Reports lists the journal's 2021 impact factor as 16.459, ranking it first of 94 journal titles in the category "Toxicology" and sixth of 279 titles in the category "Pharmacology & Pharmacy".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, MEDLINE, Aquatic Sciences and Fisheries Abstracts, and Academic Search, among others.